lee-jian-hui/tts-system/README.md

 - Start a session and listen to the stream,
 - Observe live metrics (bytes, chunks, latency, dropped frames).

+The frontend also exposes an **experimental stress-test panel** that can fire multiple synthetic sessions (configurable total sessions and max concurrency) against the backend.
+Audio from these runs is not played; instead, the UI collects metrics (success/failure counts, bytes/chunks) and polls the backend `/metrics` endpoint to visualize active streams, rate-limit usage, and rate-limit window timing as small inline charts.

+**Frontend metrics (single session + stress mode)**

+- **Bytes received / Chunks** – number of bytes and chunks of audio received over the WebSocket for the current run.
+In stress mode this is aggregated across all synthetic sessions.
+- **First chunk latency** – time from clicking "Start" to receiving the first `audio` chunk, measured in the browser.
+- **Dropped frames (network/backend)** – counts chunks that the client did not see due to seq gaps or parse errors (i.e., chunks that were missing from the stream as observed on the frontend).
+- **Dropped frames (playback/frontend)** – counts chunks that arrived but were intentionally not played (e.g., when the live PCM buffer is already >2s ahead) or failed to enqueue into Web Audio.
+- **Stress failures by cause** – in stress mode, a small histogram of the most common failure reasons, such as `HTTP 429` (rate limited at session creation), `WS 503` (streaming queue full / gateway overloaded), or `WS transport error` (WebSocket-level failures).
+- **Stress test summary** – shows how many synthetic sessions completed vs failed for the latest stress run.

+**Backend / load metrics (from Prometheus)**

+These are sampled from `/metrics` during a stress run and rendered as text plus small sparklines:

+- **Active streams** – current `tts_active_streams` across providers (how many streams the gateway believes are active).
+- **Sessions completed / failed** – cumulative session counters from the backend.
+- **Rate-limit usage** – `tts_rate_limit_max_bucket_usage` (0–100%), showing how
+  full the busiest per-IP rate-limit bucket is relative to its configured maximum.
+- **Rate-limit window remaining** – seconds until the current IP's rate-limit window resets (derived from `tts_rate_limit_window_remaining_seconds`).
+- **Session queue depth** – number of streaming jobs currently queued in the in-process streaming queue (not yet being processed by a worker).
+- **Session queue maxsize** – configured maximum queue size.
+- **Workers busy / total** – how many streaming worker tasks are currently processing jobs vs the total configured worker count.
+- **Queue-full events** – total number of times the streaming queue was full when a new stream was enqueued; these correspond to `WS 503` errors in stress mode.

 ## Environment variables

 Backend provider configuration (`backend/app/config.py`):